seas-cs32/py2cpp/2Types/lesson/instructions.md

 }
 ```

 The first part of the `main` function starts with `i` set to the integer value `42`.
 It then contains a sequence of "fancy assignment" statements.
 Can you change the `??` in each comment to say what value `i` has at each point in the program?
-Try to figure this out before you compile (i.e., type `make mycode` at the console prompt) and run the program (i.e., type `./mycode` at the console prompt).
+Try to figure this out before you compile (i.e., type `make mycode` at the shell prompt) and run the program (i.e., type `./mycode` at the shell prompt).

 The second part of the `main` function works with characters and strings, and it shows how we can set a `bool` variable using a comparison operator.
 Make sure you understand what's taking place, and please notice the format tags you use for strings and characters.